 The auto-shutoff to stop the motor from overheating also adds to this electric coffee grinder’s durability.

 But it’s important to remember this is made for the domestic market.
 So, despite many of the components being “commercial grade”, it has been designed solely with home use in mind.

 The consistency across the grind spectrum is superb with barely any deviation from the desired grind.
-It is particularly good at the coarser settings required for pour over or French press.
+It is particularly good at the mid-range settings for AeroPress and pour over.

 Overall, if you’re looking for medium to coarse ground coffee, it is superb.
 Or, if you’re looking for a grinder that will give you a consistent grind for your espresso and you aren’t too worried about extreme fine-tuning, it will do this admirably too.